-Dr. Kandil is an associate professor of surgery, and Otolaryngology (adjunct), the Edward G. Schlieder Chair in Surgical Oncology and the Chief of Endocrien Surgery sections at Tulane University Medical School, New Orleans, LA.
+Dr. Kandil is an associate professor of surgery, and Otolaryngology (adjunct), the Edward G. Schlieder Chair in Surgical Oncology and the Chief of Endocrine Surgery sections at Tulane University Medical School, New Orleans, LA.
 He completed his training with a clinical fellowship in endocrine surgery at Johns Hopkins University School of Medicine in Baltimore, Maryland.
 Dr. Kandil has written more than 150 original articles, invited reviews and book chapters and served on numerous editorial boards and committees.
 His research interests have focused on clinical outcome research related to endocrine surgery patients.
-His laboratory research focus examining the anti-tumor efficacies of multiple pathways targeting in advanced thyroid cancer.
+His laboratory research focuses on examining the anti-tumor efficacies of multiple pathways targeting advanced thyroid cancer.

 Editor-in-Chief: Xi-ru Li, MD

-He acts as a consultant for China National Drug and Food Administration new drug evaluation, vice chairman of Military Breast and Endocrine Surgery Society, member of the Military General Surgery Society, member of Chinese Society of Clinical Oncology Breast Cancer Group, and member of Chinese Medical Doctor Association Breast Disease Group.
+He acts as a consultant for China National Drug and Food Administration new drug evaluation, vice Chairman of Military Breast and Endocrine Surgery Society, member of the Military General Surgery Society, member of Chinese Society of Clinical Oncology Breast Cancer Group, and member of Chinese Medical Doctor Association Breast Disease Group.
 He is the member of the editorial boards of several journals including Chinese Journal of Breast Disease.

 He has published 60 plus papers in domestic and international journals.
 He has obtained a national invention patent.
 He is the responsible person for the following key research projects: "Application of Proteomics Technology in Predicting the Efficacy of Neoadjuvant Chemotherapy for Breast Cancer" (MA245), supported by the “11th Five-Year Plan” Military Health Research Fund; "Application of FISH Technology for the Detection of Breast Cancer HER-2 Gene (2007)", supported by the Ministry of Health; "Application of Magnetic Resonance Image Reconstruction and Simulated Surgery in the Breast-conserving Surgery for Patients with Breast Cancer - Breast Precision Surgical Technology" (2010gxjs092), supported by the Military Clinical High-Tech Key Program; and "Application of iTRAQ Proteomics Technology in Analyzing the Changes of the Protein Expressions after Neoadjuvant Chemotherapy for Breast Cancer" (2011), supported by the National Natural Science Fund.
 Meanwhile, he has participated in many other studies supported by the National "973 Program", "863 Program", and Beijing Municipal Key Program.
-He has co-authors several books.
+He has co-authored several books.

 Editor-in-Chief: Zhiming Wang, MD, Ph.D

-Prof. Wang has earned various professional and academic titles such as the editor-in-chief of the Chinese Journal of General Surgery, Vice Leader of the Serious Infection Group of Surgical Branch of Chinese Medical Association, Committee Member of Liver Cancer Group of Oncological Branch of Chinese Medical Association, Committee Member of the Liver Cancer Specialized Committee of Chinese Anti-Cancer Association, Standing Committee Member of Liver Surgeon Committee of Surgical Branch of Chinese Medical Doctor Association, Committee Member of International Hepato-Pancreato-Biliary Association, Chairman of Hunan General Surgery Specialized Committee, Vice Chairman of Hunan Oncological Surgery Specialized Committee, and Vice Leader of Hunan Thyroid and Breast Surgery Group.
+Dr. Wang has earned various professional and academic titles such as the Editor-in-Chief of the Chinese Journal of General Surgery, Vice Leader of the Serious Infection Group of Surgical Branch of Chinese Medical Association, Committee Member of Liver Cancer Group of Oncological Branch of Chinese Medical Association, Committee Member of the Liver Cancer Specialized Committee of Chinese Anti-Cancer Association, Standing Committee Member of Liver Surgeon Committee of Surgical Branch of Chinese Medical Doctor Association, Committee Member of International Hepato-Pancreato-Biliary Association, Chairman of Hunan General Surgery Specialized Committee, Vice Chairman of Hunan Oncological Surgery Specialized Committee, and Vice Leader of Hunan Thyroid and Breast Surgery Group.